 Use these four tips to help keep your holiday spending on track:

-- Make your list, and check it twice
+1. Make your list, and check it twice

-Keep in mind that when it comes to putting gifts on your shopping list, you don't have to reinvent the wheel.
-If you've purchased a well-received present in the past, give the same or a similar gift again.
-For example, if your teenage niece loved the $25 Amazon gift card you gave her last year and spent the entire thing before Christmas Eve was over, it could be a winner again this year.
+Keep in mind that when it comes to putting gifts on your shopping list, you don't have to reinvent the wheel every year.
+If you've purchased a well-received present in the past, consider giving the same or a similar gift again.
+For example, if your teenage niece loved the $25 Amazon gift card you gave her last year, it could be a winner again this year.

-- Focus on what they'll love, not how much they'll think you spent
+2. Focus on what they'll love, not how much they'll think you spent

-Spend what feels comfortable for your budget.
-You don't have to match your gift to the recipient’s tax bracket.
-In many instances, the gift of an experience — a day fishing at the lake, a cooking class, tickets to see a favorite band — is the best thing you can give.
-You can modify based on what you can afford, and you don't have to worry about giving someone who has everything more "stuff."
+Spend what feels comfortable for your budget, not your recipient’s.
+In many instances, the gift of an experience — a day fishing at the lake or a virtual cooking class — is a thoughtful gift and can give your loved ones a fun, memorable activity to look forward to.
+It's okay to give based on what you can afford, and not about giving someone more "stuff."

-- Track your spending
+3. Track your spending

-- Take advantage of credit card rewards and loyalty programs
+4. Take advantage of credit card rewards and loyalty programs